BIDMCDigitalPsychiatry/LAMP-platform/docs/how_does_lamp_work.md

----
-title: How does LAMP Platform Work?
+# How does LAMP Platform Work?
-slug: how_does_lamp_work
----

 LAMP stands for Learn, Assess, Manage, Prevent.
 It is a measurement based care platform designed for both research and clinical use.
 The core components are the app and the dashboard.